CEO, BioTalent Canada

 One way BioTalent Canada is working to strengthen and diversify Canada’s job-ready biotech talent is through a wage subsidy program known as the Student Work Placement Program (SWPP) which aims to bridge the gap between company needs and student skill level.
 Since the program began two years ago, the SWPP has placed over 900 students, over 500 of whom were women.

-With women now making up about 60 percent of biotech graduates in Canada and SMEs recognizing the importance of diversity to their innovation capacity, there are more opportunities than ever before for women to lead, succeed and innovate within the biotech workplace.
+With women now making up about 60% of biotech graduates in Canada and SMEs recognizing the importance of diversity to their innovation capacity, there are more opportunities than ever before for women to lead, succeed and innovate within the biotech workplace.